 As we discussed, vaginoplasty is an aesthetic surgical procedure which tightens the vaginal canal.
 This procedure results in a tight and remodeled vagina, closely resembling, and often times improved over the pre-pregnancy state.

 The vaginoplasty procedure: First, the excessive skin and mucosal tissue are carefully excised.
-Next the underlying vaginal musculature is tightened, with the final step being to close the skin and mucosal tissue in anatomic layers, creating a more youthful and taut vaginal canal.
-The vaginoplasty procedure is most often requested by women who find their vagina to be loose and slack after delivering a child, although child birth is not necessarily a prerequisite to be a candidate for vaginoplasty surgery.
+Next, the underlying vaginal musculature is tightened, with the final step being to close the skin and mucosal tissue in anatomic layers, creating a more youthful and taut vaginal canal.
+The vaginoplasty procedure is most often requested by women who find their vagina to be loose and slack after delivering a child, although childbirth is not necessarily a prerequisite to being a candidate for vaginoplasty surgery.

 In easy words, both vaginoplasty and labiaplasty are vaginal rejuvenation procedures.
-In vaginoplasty only tightening of the vaginal canal is concerned whereas in labiaplasty the size and symmetry of labia are concerned.
-In general, both procedures are conducted together and may be performed either awake, or under a general anesthetic.
+In vaginoplasty only tightening of the vaginal canal is a concern whereas in labiaplasty the size and symmetry of labia are concerns.
+In general, both procedures are conducted together and may be performed either awake or under a general anesthetic.

 Recovery from Labiaplasty

 As you recover from labiaplasty you may experience swelling and itching around the labia.
 For 2-3 days after surgery, swelling is at its peak.
-Swelling, in general, will be mostly gone by the two week mark.
-Cold compresses during the first 72 hours are used to manage swelling.
+Swelling, in general, will be mostly gone by the two-week mark.
+Cold compresses during the first 72 hours are used to manage to swell.
 Itching is a common finding after surgery and is a sign of healing.
 Itching is most common In the first week after surgery.
 Witch Hazel cooling pads, such as Tucks, minimize itching and discomfort during the early healing period.
 If the itching and swelling do not largely subside after the first post-operative week, contact your surgeon.
 Itching for more than one week may indicate a yeast or bacterial infection which requires prompt medical attention.
-In ideal circumstances, 1 week after labiaplasty, swelling and itching subside leaving a well healed labia.
-To accelerate the healing process restricted activity is recommended and heavy exercise and running is generally discouraged for a period of 4 weeks.
+In ideal circumstances, 1 week after labiaplasty, swelling and itching subside leaving well-healed labia.
+To accelerate the healing process restricted activity is recommended and heavy exercise and running are generally discouraged for a period of 4 weeks.
 Most women return to their routine lifestyle after 2-4 weeks of surgery.
 Lastly, It is necessary to let the scars heal completely before returning to sexual intercourse.
 This usually takes 6-8 weeks and will also be dependent on patient tolerance.